nygeek/drive_inspector/README.md

 ===

+Authentication and authorization rely on OAuth2 and are fairly tricky to get right.
+There are two important steps:

+1. Generate an OAuth2 credential for yourself.
+The code for drivefile.py expects to find this in a subdirectory of your Unix home directory.
+The subdirectory should be called .credentials.
+This file should be called .client_secret.json ... you can download the credential from the Google site, but then you'll need to rename it and appropriately store it.

+2. Authorize access to the Drive space for a specific user that you control.
+When you first run drivefile.sh with one of the options that accesses Drive, the Google API will open a web page that will allow you to select a specific Google account to authorize.
+This will create a file called credentials.json in the ~/.credentials folder.

+Until both of these files are valid and in place you will not be able to use drivefile.py or driveshell.py to inspect your Drive files.

+===

 Future plans:

 1. I plan to build a 'shell' option that drops you into an interactive main loop that will support ls, find, and stat along with pwd and cd to let you browse around the implicit file system.
+[Done]

 1. I plan to expand the function of the --find operator to report all of the files in the system, with fully qualified paths.
+[Done]

 1. I plan to augment the display of file names and paths with other
 metadata: